AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: progress bar
 .. index:: tool bar; progress bar

-When GPS is performing background actions, such as loading cross-reference information or all actions involving external processes (including compiling), it displays a progress bar in the toolbar showing when the current task(s) will be completed.
+When GNAT Studio is performing background actions, such as loading cross-reference information or all actions involving external processes (including compiling), it displays a progress bar in the toolbar showing when the current task(s) will be completed.
 Click on the button to pop up a window showing the details of the tasks.
 This window is a Tasks view, and can be used to pause or interrupt running tasks (see :ref:`The_Task_Manager`).
-This window can be discarded by pressing :guilabel:`ESC` or by clicking anywhere else in the GPS.
+This window can be discarded by pressing :guilabel:`ESC` or by clicking anywhere else in the GNAT Studio.
 This window also disappears when there are no more running tasks.

 .. index:: omni-search
 .. index:: seealso: search; omni-search